 It’s important for you to choose the right person to work with and I know that’s a big decision.

-This is why I offer a free 30 minute Discovery Call to anyone who is thinking about working with me.
+This is why I offer a free Discovery Call to anyone who’s thinking of working with me.

 Tell me what’s happening with you and ask me any questions you have on your mind.